Recycling In Switzerland: What Are The Rules?

 recycling in switzerland

-Staying in Switzerland for a while and you want to know how recycling works?
-You’ve found the right guide because we’ll tell you everything you need to know to properly separate your trash in the Alpine country!
+Are you staying in Switzerland for a while and you want to know how recycling works?
+You’ve found the right guide because we’ll tell you everything you need to know to separate your trash properly!

-Recycling waste is mandatory in Switzerland, and if you don’t do it you can get a fine of 300 CHF.
-That’s a lot of money, which is better spent on a Swiss Travel Pass or accommodation somewhere for a few days, so make sure you’re following all the rules.
-And don’t worry – recycling in Switzerland is easy and simple, and in some cases, you only need to take the waste to your front door!
+Recycling waste is mandatory in Switzerland, and if you don’t do it, you can get a fine of 300 CHF.
+That’s a lot of money, which is better spent on a Swiss Travel Pass or accommodation somewhere for a few days, so ensure you follow all the rules.
+And don’t worry – recycling in Switzerland is easy, and sometimes, you only need to take the waste to your front door!

 How Is Recycling Done in Switzerland?